Willie Dixon: Adulthood

 Dixon left Mississippi for Chicago in 1936.
 A man of considerable stature, standing 6 feet 6 inches tall and weighing over 250 pounds, he took up boxing, at which he was successful, winning the Illinois State Golden Gloves Heavyweight Championship (Novice Division) in 1937.
-He became a professional boxer and worked briefly as Joe Louis's sparring partner, but after four fights he left boxing in a dispute with his manager over money.
+Around 1939, he became a professional boxer and worked briefly as Joe Louis's sparring partner, but after four fights he left boxing in a dispute with his manager over money.

 Dixon met Leonard Caston at a boxing gym, where they would harmonize at times.
 Dixon performed in several vocal groups in Chicago, but it was Caston that persuaded him to pursue music seriously.
-Caston built him his first bass, made of a tin can and one string.
+Caston built him his first bass, made of a tin-can and one string.
 Dixon's experience singing bass made the instrument familiar.
 He also learned to play the guitar.

 In 1939, Dixon was a founding member of the Five Breezes, with Caston, Joe Bell, Gene Gilmore and Willie Hawthorne.
 The group blended blues, jazz, and vocal harmonies, in the mode of the Ink Spots.
 Dixon's progress on the upright bass came to an abrupt halt with the advent of World War II, when he refused induction into military service as a conscientious objector and was imprisoned for ten months.
 He refused to go to war because he would not fight for a nation in which institutionalized racism and racist laws were prevalent.
 After the war, he formed a group named the Four Jumps of Jive.
 He then reunited with Caston, forming the Big Three Trio, which went on to record for Columbia Records.